 Arthur Kirkland: At this point, I would just like to say that what this committee is doing in theory is highly commendable.
 However, in practice, it sucks... and I'm not going to answer any more questions.

-Arthur Kirkland: When asked what you were doing you said, 'I don't know nothing about that taxi cab robbery'.
+Arthur Kirkland: It also states here that when asked what you were doing in the alley, you replied, 'I don't know nothin' about that taxi cab robbery'.

-Ralph Agee: Now that's true, because I don't.
+Ralph Agee: Now that's the truth!
+Because, I don't.

 Arthur Kirkland: How did you know there was one, Ralph?